-- The three-pronged acquisition of US Lines, COMANAV and Cheng Lie Navigation offers the opportunity to capture traffic volumes to and from three different regional markets. - The partnership with Yildirim Group will enable the company to return to a strategy of growth rather than being preoccupied with the threat of insolvency. - CMA CGM is increasing its exposure to Russia, which BMI believes will be a high-growth market. - Increasing its exposure to Africa, a high-growth market, and expanding its services.
+- The three-pronged acquisition of US Lines, COMANAV and Cheng Lie Navigation offers the opportunity to capture traffic volumes to and from three different regional markets. - CMA CGM is increasing its exposure to Russia, which BMI believes in the long run will be a high-growth market. - Increasing its exposure to Africa, a high-growth market, and expanding its services.